FernandoNast/deploy_ds/README.md

 ---

-## 📌 Observações
+## 📌 Notes

-- Projeto desenvolvido com fins educacionais para praticar deploy de modelos de Machine Learning como APIs RESTful.
+- Project developed for educational purposes to practice deploying Machine Learning models as RESTful APIs.
-- O modelo em produção é baseado no algoritmo **XGBoost**.
+- The production model is based on the **XGBoost** algorithm.